Theresa Laʻanui: Later life

 In 1923, After Delegate Kuhio died, his widow received a pension from the U.S. Territory, Theresa claimed and petitioned to receive a pension also, stating that she was entitled as well because she was the widow of the first Delegate to Congress.
 Lorrin Thurston, agreed to her plead and represented her case with an article in his newspaper, the Advertiser.
 In support of her claim, he said that Theresa and Kuhio were both equal to the throne and that Theresa was a victim of circumstance and now she is in need of financial help as a widow of a delegate.
 The Territory agreed and Theresa received her monthly pension.

 In 1936, Theresa's status as a member of the Kamehameha dynasty was called upon by Postmaster Wilson.
 The Postmaster received a postcard addressed to Kamehameha and did not know what to do with it, so he called on Princess Theresa to legally open the envelope.
 It was a request from a stamp collector in Pennsylvania asking to receive the new Kamehameha stamp.
 When the new Kamehameha stamps were issued, it broke national records in sales and 1000 stamps were endorsed by Princess Theresa.
 While endorsing the stamps, she wore her shell bracelet from Queen Ka`ahumanu and a brooch from Queen Emma in honor of the Kamehameha Dynasty.

 In 1942, a huge luau was given for her birthday, some of the events were sponsored on the part of Mayor Petrie, endorsing the Royal Hawaiian Band to serenade her at her house on 7th avenue in Kaimuki where the celebration was held.
 Many friends and relatives called on her throughout the day and enjoyed the luau.
 The second grade students from Iolani School came to present her with leis.
-She was assisted by her daughters Eva Cartwright, Virginia Kapu Miller and her grand daughter, Helena Salazar, also her great grand daughter, Victoria Kamamalu Shaw greeted the guests.
+She was assisted by her daughters Eva Cartwright, Virginia Kapu Miller and her grand daughter, Helena Salazar, also her great-granddaughter, Victoria Kamamalu Shaw greeted the guests.